 This toxic relationship pattern is driven by the fears of abandonment and intimacy, which lead to communication breakdown.
 People with insecure attachments styles (anxious, avoidant or fearful-avoidant) mostly end up in hot and cold relationship patterns.
-Due to the inability to establish prolonged intimate connection relationships are often casual, however, some will endure this pattern in a long term relationship or marriage.
+Due to the inability to establish prolonged intimate connection, relationships are often casual, however, some will endure this pattern in a long term relationship or marriage.

 The partner who overtly displays the hot and cold behavior, is referred to in this article as the ambivalent partner.
 The ambivalent partner has a direct fear of intimacy which they are often aware of.
 They may directly tell you that they are not good at relationships, do not see the benefit of relationships or just want to have fun.
-They believe that intimacy means to be engulfed which is to be dominated, controlled and taken over by a relationship.
+They believe that intimacy means to be engulfed, which is to be dominated, controlled and taken over by a relationship.
 This will cause them to push or turn cold when they are starting to feel engulfed.
 This fear is mostly caused by overbearing, overly fussy or controlling parents of which they suffered enmeshment trauma.
 Underneath this lies a secondary subconscious fear of abandonment; which is feeling unlovable or unworthy so that they will eventually find themselves completely alone.
 This secondary fear of being alone will cause them to yo-yo back to a partner after their fears of engulfment have subsided.
 The responding partner has a direct fear of abandonment and will tolerate an ambivalent partner rather than deal with the feelings of abandonment that come from loss or rejection.
-However, underneath this the responding partner also has a secondary subconscious fear of intimacy.
+However, underneath this, the responding partner also has a secondary subconscious fear of intimacy.
 The ambivalent partner is never close enough to them to feel uncomfortable and allows them to avoid the possibility of pain in a close intimate relationship with someone else.

 The initial pursuit stage

 The initial infatuation stage happens at an accelerated pace.
 An ambivalent partner has low self-esteem and seeks external validation in the form of romantic attachments to feed a sense of worth that they are unable to provide for themselves.
-This means that the ambivalent partner will be eager to make someone like them even if they are aware that they do not want a serious relationship with that person.
+This means that the ambivalent partner will be eager to make someone like them, even if they are aware that they do not want a serious relationship with that person.

 There is not much real conversation of values, wants, needs or what each partner is looking for.
-If there is such discussions then conflicting wants are ignored or concealed with one partner believing that they can get the other to change.
+If there are such discussions then conflicting wants are ignored or concealed, with one partner believing that they can get the other to change.
 This initial stage will often only last as long as it takes for the ambivalent partner to feel certain of the responding partner's affection.
 With the use of technology, love bombing is much easier to do.
 You can appear to be giving someone lots of attention with constant messages etc, without actually offering much of your time face to face.
 It is worth noting that an ambivalent partner who is acting more through their fears than an ego, will pursue someone as the attraction to that person is enough to take over their fear of intimacy for a while.
 However, it can be very difficult to tell which type of ambivalent partner you are dealing with.

 This stage can be triggered by a number of different factors.
 The ambivalent partners fear of intimacy will engage when they are certain of the responding partner's affection.
-They will then start to fear being engulfed, that they will loose control and be trapped in a relationship.
-Alternatively the ambivalent partner may start to feel triggered by a period of more intense closeness as they start to feel more vulnerable.
+They will then start to fear being engulfed, that they will lose control and be trapped in a relationship.
+Alternatively, the ambivalent partner may start to feel triggered by a period of more intense closeness as they start to feel more vulnerable.
 It could be a conversation or situation that sets off an emotional trigger from their past that makes them feel insecure.
 This can be demonstrated when the ambivalent partner seems to change mood quickly, pick fights, cancel dates last minute or after they disappear with no contact for days or even weeks.
 Deep down they fear that anyone who sees who they really are will eventually figure out that they are unlovable, so they prefer to not open themselves up.
 Robert Burney describes this further in the Joy2MeU blog:

 'As long as I do not love myself then there must be something wrong with someone who love me- and if someone doesn't love me than I have to prove I am worthy by winning that person back.
 On some level we are trying to earn the love of our unavailable parent(s) to prove to ourselves that we are worthy and lovable'.